2025 CPF Changes: Key Updates for Retirement Planning in Singapore

 You will be automatically enrolled in CPF LIFE if:

-If you do not meet these criteria, you may still be able to opt in, provided you have not started payouts under the previous Retirement Sum Scheme (RSS) and are under 80 years old.
+If not, you may still opt in if you have not commenced payouts under the previous Retirement Sum Scheme and are under 80 years old.

-When you join CPF LIFE, your CPF Retirement Account savings are used to pay your annuity premium.
-The premium is then pooled into the CPF LIFE fund, which pays you a monthly income for life.
+When you join CPF LIFE, your RA savings pay the annuity premium.
+This premium pools in the CPF LIFE fund, which offers monthly income for life.

-Payout Start Age: You can choose to start receiving your monthly payouts any time between age 65 and 70.
+Payout Start Age: You may start receiving payouts at any age from 65 to 70.

 Three CPF LIFE Plans to Choose From